MR-Elbarbary/MR-Elbarbary/README.md

 # 💫 About Me:
-🔭 I’m currently working on web development <br>👯 I’m looking to collaborate on web projects<br>🌱 I’m currently learning JavaScript<br>💬 Ask me about computer science topics<br>⚡ Fun fact I was a football player<br>
+🔭 I’m currently working on web development <br>👯 I’m looking to collaborate on web projects<br>🌱 I’m currently learning JavaScript<br>💬 Ask me about computer science topics<br>⚡ Fun fact I used to be a football player<br>
 My Discord: elbarbary